Charlene W Compher, PhD, RD, CNSC, LDN, FADA

 Questions that arise from Dr. Compher’s clinical practice with the Clinical Nutrition Support Service at the Hospital of the University of Pennsylvania guide her research, publications and student mentorship.
 A member of the interdisciplinary home parenteral nutrition team, Dr. Compher provides advanced practice dietetics services to 85 patients.
 She represents the team at national and international conferences.
-Dr. Compher’s contributions to the practice of dietetics have been recognized by the 2006 American Society for Parenteral and Enteral Nutrition Distinguished Nutrition Support Dietitian Award.
 In 2013, Dr Compher’s multi-disciplinary nutrition support team was recognized by the American Society for Parenteral and Enteral Nutrition as a Team of Distinction.

 Hospital of the University of Pennsylvania

-Dr Compher was honored as a Fellow of the American Society for Parenteral and Enteral Nutrition in 2013.
-Dr. Compher has been awarded the Excellence in the Practice of Research Award in 2009 and the Distinguished Service Award in 2007 by the American Dietetic Association.
+Dr. Compher is President of the American Society for Parenteral and Enteral Nutrition, a role that recognizes her stature as a leader in this multi-professional organization that improves patient care by advancing the science and practice of clinical nutrition and metabolism.
+Dr. Compher was honored as a Fellow of the American Society for Parenteral and Enteral Nutrition in 2013.
+Dr. Compher has been awarded the Excellence in the Practice of Research Award in 2009 and the Distinguished Service Award in 2007 by the Academy of Nutrition and Dietetics.
 In 2006, she was awarded the Distinguished Nutrition Support Dietitian Award by the American Society for Parenteral and Enteral Nutrition.
 These national-level honors recognize her leadership in research and nutrition support practice.

-In addition to her roles at the School of Nursing, Dr. Compher is the Faculty Director of the Nutrition Minor.
-She is Associate Director of the Bionutrition Core of the Clinical Translational Research Center, where she leads a group of dietitians in provision of excellent dietetics research services to Penn investigators.
+In addition to her roles at the School of Nursing, Dr. Compher is the Faculty Director of the Nutrition Programs, including the new second major in Nutrition Science.
+She is Associate Director of the Bionutrition Core of the Clinical Translational Research Center, where she leads dietitians in provision of excellent dietetics research services to Penn investigators.

 |Publications (select year)